Skip to main content

 ├───/biking

-If you have code files in my-project/biking, Semgrep Supply Chain does not associate them to the dependencies in my-project/running/lockfile.json.
+If you have code files in my-project/biking, Semgrep Supply Chain does not associate them with the dependencies in my-project/running/lockfile.json.
 If there is another lockfile in my-project/running, such as my-project/running/uphill/lockfile.json, then this overrides the original my-project/running/lockfile.json for all code files in my-project/running/uphill/ or deeper directories.

 Scan frequency